dbanetto/uni/README.md

 This mono repo was created by using the included `merge.sh` script to bring in unrelated git histories to preserve all history from these courses.

+## License

+The source code in this repo is licensed under MIT.
+Any other copyrighted material is copyrighted to their respective owners and are included here since they were given as apart of course work.
+They can and will be removed on request if so desired.